-For Key Issue #4, :
+For Key Issue #4, the normative work shall proceed as follows:

 Solution #1 is used as the basis for normative work to address how to modify the User Plane Security Policy to be specific for URLLC service.

-Editor’s Note: Reference to SA2 work in solution 3 needs to be checked.
+It is recommended to take the solution #8 as the basis to address the user plane security policy aspect of URLLC.
+(See also the conclusion of Key Issue #3.)